wangyihaier/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

 13. Intermittently perform the preceding query until all queries have been run and no results are returned.

-14. We will give our `asa.sql.workload01` user queries priority by implementing the **Workload Importance** feature.
+14. We will give our `asa.sql.workload01` user queries priority by implementing the **workload importance** feature.
 In the query window, replace the script with the following:

     ```sql
     IF EXISTS (SELECT * FROM sys.workload_management_workload_classifiers WHERE name = 'CEO')